Restore Deleted Records¶

 Restore All Records.
 Click the Restore All button at the top or bottom of the page to restore all of the deleted volunteer records at once.

 Accounts may have more deleted records than what is shown on the page.
-In this case, the **Restore All** button restores _all_ records--not just the records shown on the page. ![Image of Records Not Shown on Page](/help/assets/images/ht/2311f.png) In the example above, the account actually has 6,752 deleted records even though only 5,000 are shown.
-If **Restore All** is clicked all 6,752 records will be restored.
+In this case, the Restore All button restores all records--not just the records shown on the page.
+For example, in the image below the account actually has 6,752 deleted records even though only 5,000 are shown.
+If Restore All is clicked all 6,752 records will be restored.

 If the buttons to restore records do not show, your account's service level is at capacity and there is not room to restore the records.